kslg/kg-shopify-demo-store/README.md

 This is a headless commerce demo alongside my existing store.
 I decided to create a separate sales channel with a dedicated page.
 I can use this for flash sales or exclusive offers for VIP customer segments, for example.

 What It Does:
-- ✅ Fetches real products from Shopify via GraphQL Storefront API
+- ✅ Fetches real products from Shopify via GraphQL Storefront API<br>
-- ✅ Displays products in a modern grid layout
+- ✅ Displays products in a modern grid layout<br>
-- ✅ Shopping cart functionality (stored in memory during session)
+- ✅ Shopping cart functionality (stored in memory during session)<br>
-- ✅ Add to cart with quantities
+- ✅ Add to cart with quantities<br>
-- ✅ Completely independent from the Urban Ember store
+- ✅ Completely independent from the Urban Ember store<br>
-- ✅ Mobile responsive design
+- ✅ Mobile responsive design<br>

 This demonstrates decoupled architecture.
 This storefront is completely independent from the Urban Ember Horizon theme.
 My products are being served via API and not through the traditional Shopify theme system.